 American Idiot is the seventh studio album by Green Day, released in 2004.
-It is a Rock Opera that is essentially responsible for their comeback after their previous three albums choked under the huge expectations that their 1994 smash hit Dookie rose, with their most recent release (Warning) reaching all-time lows in commercial sales.
-The plot is a Coming-of-Age Story, following the Anti-Hero protagonist, Jesus of Suburbia (JOS), as he matures from a rebellious youth to a jaded adult.
+The album was essentially responsible for their comeback after the huge expectations that their 1994 breakout album Dookie rose remained unmatched by their next three albums, with their most recent release (Warning) reaching all-time lows in commercial sales.

 As a teenager, JOS is cynical of society and dissatisfied with his life as an every-man in his town, desensitised by a steady diet of soda pop and Ritalin ("Jesus of Suburbia").
 The song also introduces a rage vs. love theme prevalent throughout the plot.